GabeItchy/Schooliosis/Boys Teams Sports/Respectful Relationships Lesson 2.md

 2. What does consent look, sound and feel like?

-	Consent looks like happy face
+	Consent looks like physical agreement such as a handshake, or nodding followed by a verbal yes.
+It cannot be forced.
+The person giving consent must feel safe and not under pressure.